-Yeah, I know the “age is just a number” sayings, but I don’t buy them.
-To me, that constantly-increasing number reminds me of my mortality, and I find I must deliberately confront my thoughts in this area in order to not find myself consumed by what sometimes feels like futility.
+I know the “age is just a number” sayings, but I don’t buy them.
+To me, that constantly increasing number reminds me of my mortality, and I find I must deliberately confront my thoughts in this area to not find myself consumed by what sometimes feels like futility.

 Maybe I love this world too much.
 Maybe I’m too attached to the desires of my flesh.
 Or maybe I simply struggle with the wasted time of my past, now lost forever.
-Regardless, I know I need to, as my pastor said recently, live forward instead of backwards, and for me this means confronting these thoughts that could paralyze me if I let them.
+Regardless, I know I need to live forward instead of backwards, and for me this means confronting these thoughts that could paralyze me if I let them.

-While I struggle with aging, I’m also acutely aware that the number placed on my age only involves my current dwelling or “tent” as Paul calls it (2 Corinthians 5:1-10).
-I know that the real me, my spirit, renews daily (2 Corinthians 4:16)… it doesn’t age.
+While I struggle with aging, I’m also acutely aware that the number placed on my age only involves my current dwelling or “tent” (2 Corinthians 5:1-10).
+I know that the real me, my spirit, renews daily (2 Corinthians 4:16).
+It doesn’t age.
 I hold dearly to my future promised with Christ in Heaven, and I know I must “not think only about things down here” but must “also set [my] sights on the realities of heaven” (Colossians 3:1-2).

 At the same time, I can’t deny my desire to extend this tent-dwelling life as much as possible, to live a long, good life on this earth.
 I simply cannot escape the deep sense that this mortal life truly matters even amidst its fleetingness.